poseidon-framework/poseidon-framework.github.io/xerxes.md

                            Useful for short test runs -f,--tableOutFile ARG    a file to which results are written as tab-separated file
+  --blockTableFile         a file to which the per-Block results are written as
+                           tab-separated file
 ```

 #### Allowed statistics